E.T. the Extra-Terrestrial (video game): Critical response

-In published materials written more than a decade after its initial release, E.T. has been universally panned by critics and is frequently listed as the worst video game ever.
+In published materials written more than a decade after its initial release, E.T. has frequently been listed among the worst video games ever made.
 Reiley ranked it number one in a list of the 20 worst games of all time in Electronic Gaming Monthly's 150th issue.
-Michael Dolan, deputy editor of FHM magazine, said it was the worst video game of all time.
-Townsend placed E.T. at the top of his list of worst video games, and said that "about a third of the people I quizzed came up with this title almost instantly, and it's not hard to see why."
+Interviewed for the PBS documentary The Video Game Revolution, Michael Dolan, deputy editor of FHM magazine, gave E.T. a similar ranking.
+Townsend placed E.T. at the top of his list of the worst video games, and said that "about a third of the people I quizzed came up with this title almost instantly, and it's not hard to see why."
 GameTrailers ranked it second worst on their "Top Ten Best and Worst Games of All Time" list.

 Critics often attribute the poor quality to the short development time.
 Townsend commented that the rushed development was very apparent.
 Warshaw's contributions have been met with mixed responses.
-Classic Gaming called the game poorly designed, while IGN's Levi Buchanan stated the "impossibly tight schedule" given to Warshaw absolves him of blame.
+Classic Gaming called the game poorly designed, while IGNs Levi Buchanan stated the "impossibly tight schedule" given to Warshaw absolves him of blame.
 Warshaw does not express regret for his part in E.T., and believes he created a good game given the time available to him.